 At the top of the Developer options screen, you can toggle the options on and off (figure 1).
 You probably want to keep this on.
 When off, most options are disabled except those that don't require communication between the device and your development computer.

 Other general options include the following:

-- Demo mode: Makes it easier to take clean screenshots by displaying a generic, preset notification bar that does not show notifications or low battery warnings.
+- System UI demo mode: Makes it easier to take clean screenshots by displaying a generic, preset notification bar that does not show notifications or low battery warnings.
 Enable Demo Mode allows you to change the appearance of the status bar using adb demo mode commands.
 Or you can use Show Demo Mode to hide notifications and display a preset status bar.